-There’s a huge body positivity movement right now, and I love it.
-Instagram accounts like Megan Jayne Crabbe’s are blowing up and helping women to embrace features that we were always told were flaws.
-Having spent my whole life feeling pressured to be as small as possible and at one stage suffering from an eating disorder as a result, it’s wonderful to see people celebrating their bodies for what they are.
+There’s a huge body positivity movement right now, with Instagram accounts like Megan Jayne Crabbe’s blowing up and helping women to cultivate positive body image by embracing features that we were always told were flaws.
+Having spent my whole life feeling pressured to be as small as possible and suffering from an eating disorder as a result, it’s wonderful to see people celebrating their bodies for what they are.

 The problem is, I feel like a hypocrite.
 As much as I admire these women advocating for the movement, I struggle to be body positive and still impose a lot of negative energy on my own body.
 I’m constantly hearing ‘love your body‘ and trying to live that, but for me, simply not hating it is hard enough at times.